-It may be argued that the Dejection Ode is "a record of great loss and partial restoration" (Hill 1983: 189), that Coleridge's final recovery is only timid, limited and temporary.
-However, his final emotional-psychological state is undeniably more relieved than his state earlier.
-Coleridge's imagination does finally make him "dreams of happiness" (I. 79), like it used to do in the past.
-He manages at last to break away from the confines of self-centredness and self-pity.
-In fact, he manages to imaginatively live the joyful experience of his "Lady," and thus to take

-"fruits, and foliage, not [his] own" for his own (l.
-81).
-And seen as such, the poem can be held as a record of true psychiatric victory.
+It may be argued that the Dejection Ode is "a record of great loss and partial restoration" (Hill 1983, p.
+189), that Coleridge's final recovery is only timid, limited and temporary.
+However, his recovery is definitely true.
+His final emotional-psychological state is incomparably more relieved than his state earlier.
+Moreover, his not depicting the "Lady" in the final scene living an actual state of joy (one that is experienced in real life, and not only in somebody else's dream or wish) is further proof of Coleridge's imaginative release, alongside his psychological recovery.
+For Coleridge's imagination does at last make him "dreams of happiness" (1.
+79), like it used to do in the past.
+He manages to imaginatively live the joyful experience of his "Lady," and thus to take "fruits, and foliage, not [his] own" for his own (1.81).